 Beatrice Ephrussi de Rothschild was quite the socialite, who located her palace near Monaco because of her love of gambling, and often had soirees that culminated in gambling into the wee hours.
 She also loved horse racing and acquired her own stable of horses.
 She famously separated from her husband, a Russian banker she married at age 19, when she was around 40 years old due to his excessive gambling, and later made fun of her own failed marriage by organizing an elaborate wedding for her dogs that was reported by international news organizations.
 On the dog wedding, well, I really think she was just ahead of her time.

 The (possibly) very skippable Marseilles

 In extended travel such as ours, there will be days and times that disappoint.
 It’s just going to happen.
 The first real disappointment for us was a foray into Marseille for lunch on the day we left France.
 It all seemed like such a good idea.
-We would leave the Cote d’Azur in the morning, get to Marseille around lunchtime, enjoy a scrumptious, blog-worthy lunch of some famous bouillabaisse Marseilleise, then get back to the Marseille-Provence airport in time for a flight to take us to Budapest.
+We would leave the Cote d’Azur in the morning, get to Marseille around lunchtime, enjoy a scrumptious, blog-worthy lunch of some famous bouillabaisse Marseilleise, then get back to the Marseille-Provence airport in time for a flight to take us to Vienna.

 The plan worked perfectly until we actually got to Marseille.
 Even with GPS the place was a nightmare to navigate, made worse by the volume of bicycles, pedestrians, jay walkers, scooters, motorcycles, and cars.
 Just about the time we thought it couldn’t get any worse, we turned onto a street that seemed to be pretty free of cars.
 What luck!
 Until we realized that the street was a tram street, closed to cars.
 Before we managed to get off the street we came close to being creamed by tram.
 At that point, we found the nearest parking lot and parked.